senny/backyard/README.md

 ## Examples

-The best way to get an idea of backyard is to peek inside the [cucumber features](https://github.com/senny/backyard/tree/master/features).
+The best way, to get an idea of backyard in action, is to peek inside the [cucumber features](https://github.com/senny/backyard/tree/master/features).

 ## Configuration